WorkshopCLI/workshop-cli/README.md

 ## `workshop advanced`

-Generates a advanced new workflow.
+(Not yet implemented) Generates a advanced new workflow.

 ```
 USAGE